billpham995/billpham995.github.io/images/README.txt

-This is a record of images existance - 21 Nov 2025
+This is a record of the existence of images folder - 21 Nov 2025